parjunpandey1000/Broken-Link-Website/README.md

 # Deadlink-Hunter-Website🕵️

+Deadlink-Hunter is an open-source project d7.
+Create a **Pull Request** from your repository's branch to the `main` branch of the original repository.

+⚠️ Heads up: PRs that are fully AI generated and not checked by a human won't be accepted.

-Deadlink-Hunter is an open-source project designed to find broken links in GitHub repositories (with future support for other platforms).
+---ed to find broken links in GitHub repositories (with future support for other platforms).
 The goal is to help maintainers keep their documentation clean, reliable, and frustration-free for readers.

 Deadlink Hunder Website is the frontend of the website.